chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 chainctl iam groups ls -o table
 ```

-You'll receive output in the form of a table of your current groups, similar to the following.
+You'll receive output in the form of a table with information about your current groups, similar to the following.

 ```
                      ID                    |       NAME       | DESCRIPTION